The official language of the conference is English.

 Duration for each category of oral presentation are listed below:

 - Plenary Talks are scheduled for 45 minutes (including 5-10 minutes of Q&A)

 - Regular (author) Talks are scheduled for 20 minutes (including 3-5 minutes of Q&A).
-Upload deadline October 19
+Upload deadline is October 4th.

 - Poster (author) Presentations are scheduled for 10 minutes at the end of a thematic session (including 3 minutes of Q&A).

 Plenary speakers and Panelists: the conference committee will provide instructions for you regarding submitting your recording.

 Authors Guidelines for Preparing Recording | DEADLINE: October 4th

 Authors please use the following guidelines for preparing your video for uploading using Zoom MP4.
 NOTE: Zoom generated MP4 are compact; PPT MP4s are very large.

 Duration: up to 20 minutes (including 3-5 minutes for LIVE Q&A with attendees)